-Note (j) (Exiting the Fund)
+Note (j) (Admission Bodies Ceasing)

-Notwithstanding the provisions of the Regulations and any Admission Agreement, the Administering Authority may consider any of the following as triggers for the cessation of an employer (when applicable to the type of body):
+Notwithstanding the provisions of the Admission Agreement, the Administering Authority may consider any of the following as triggers for the cessation of an admission agreement with any type of body:

-- Last active member ceasing participation in the Fund (NB the Administering Authority has the discretion to defer taking action for up to three years, so that if the employer acquires one or more active Fund members during that period then cessation is not triggered.
-The current Fund policy is that this is left as a discretion and may or may not be applied in any given case); - The insolvency, winding up or liquidation of the employer; - Any breach by the employer of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - A failure by the employer to pay any sums due to the Fund within the period required by the Fund; - The failure by the employer to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund; or - On termination of a deferred debt arrangement.
+• Last active member ceasing participation in the Fund (NB recent LGPS Regulation changes mean that the Administering Authority has the discretion to defer taking action for up to three years, so that if the employer acquires one or more active

+Fund members during that period then cessation is not triggered.
+The current Fund policy is that this is left as a discretion and may or may not be applied in any given case);

+- The insolvency, winding up or liquidation of the Admission Body; - Any breach by the Admission Body of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - A failure by the Admission Body to pay any sums due to the Fund within the period required by the Fund; or - The failure by the Admission Body to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund.